Caro996/Telling-stories-with-data/Commute to work in US.md

 1. Engagement: Big and striking city name letters: this is what attracts me and invites me to learn more about this chart.
 It successfully caught my eye at first sight.
 2. Esthetics:
 1>	Good color patterns: the colors chosen contrast well with each other but do not fight with each other, which contributes to the esthetics of this chart.
 2>	Nice alignment of items: the alignment is well designed to make this data visualization look clean and neat including each city’s letter and the legends.

 **What doesn’t work well 🧐**:

 1. Perceptibility:
-1>	Font size of title is small compared with subtitle and the visualization letters, which may influence audience’s eye travel (take time to notice the title instead of at first sight)
+1>	Font size of title is small compared with subtitle and the visualization letters, which may influence audience’s eye travel (take time to notice the title instead of at first sight).
 2>	Font size of legends is small: the font size of legends is similar to that of the data source which makes it difficult to read what each color represents.
 Alignment of main title and subtitle looks busy.
 2. Intuitiveness: Too many colors in each big city letter make it not intuitive to figure out what this chart means and what each color represents.
 3. Completeness & Truthfulness: lack of figures shown making it hard to compare the difference among different cities.
 The chart looks beautiful in city letters, but such a representation also loses a certain level of truth.
 For example, for percent of people who drive, that of LA is actually twice as much as that of SF, while it’s not obvious in this chart.